 When implanting, you may be working on steel tables with steel implements.
 These can be magnetized during their use, at which point they can turn on and off the transmitter while you are working.
 One way a table or a tool can become magnetic is by storing your on-off magnet on the table or the tool handle.
 Turning off and on the transmitter during implantation causes no harm to the transmitter, but can cause concern that the transmitter has failed when it has not.
 We provide large, stainless steel magnets called a cow magnets for use with magnetically-activated implants.

 The choice of termination at the tip of the leads depends upon what we want to measure, as well as the size of the animal.
-You will find a list of currently-available terminations and electrodes in our Electrodes manual.
+You will find a list of currently-available terminations and electrodes in our Electrodes and Terminations manual.
 The most important consideration when implanting an electrode is that the conducting tip of the electrode must be fixed in place with respect to the body tissue as the animal is moving.
 If the electrode moves with respect to the brain or skull tissue, we will see step artifacts in our EEG recording.
 Our objective is to reduce the number of step artifacts we see from moving animals to the point where their frequency is has no significant impact upon our automated analysis of the signal.
 Our Event Classifier will be fooled by no more than 5% of step artifacts, so if we want the classifier to make mistake no more than one such artifact per day for an actual EEG event, we must reduce the frequency of such steps to fewer than one per hour.

 Our first successful EEG electrodes were a stainless steel screw soldered to the end of the electrode lead.
 In mice, the skull is only 200 μm thick near the bregma.
 For EEG monitoring, we recommend a 0.6-mm long, 0.5-mm diameter threaded electrode.
 In rats, the skull is around 500 μm thick, and over the course of many weeks, will grow thicker.
 The screw we recommend for rats is 3.2-mm long and 1.5-mm in diameter.
 This screw is large enough to accommodate the growth of a young adult rat from 50 g to 200 g and still maintain good contact with the brain for consistent EEG amplitude throughout months of EEG recording.
 Nevertheless, soldered screws have the following disadvantages.